 Recent advocacy work by SRDF has focused on addressing the barriers to long-term development in Somalia.
 Parties involved in this work have included SRDF members and non-members, diaspora representatives and local NGOs from South Central Somalia, Puntland and Somaliland.
 A set of key messages aimed at reforming current approaches to development in the region was agreed by all participants.
 These include strengthening the legitimacy and capacity of Somali-led organisations to improve accountability to and reputation within the international community; depoliticising aid and developing means to deliver humanitarian and development assistance to Somali people in all areas; and a commitment to long-term development programmes by building human capital, enhancing disaster preparedness and improving health, transport and access to basic necessities.
 This joint stand is a unique achievement for the Somali community, and illustrates a willingness to embrace a more collective approach.

-MCF’s experiences with Somali diaspora communities offer several lessons for organisations looking to work with other diasporas.
+MCFs experiences with Somali diaspora communities offer several lessons for organisations looking to work with other diasporas.
 Diaspora strengths include knowledge of and insight into issues affecting their home country, localised support and individual funding networks and potentially greater access to communities on the ground.
-But their effectiveness can be undermined by their isolation and their limited capacity to expand beyond a narrow range of activities.
-By working with diaspora organisations and providing them with the tools to better serve their communities back home – through linking them to other like-minded organisations, providing them with development opportunities to build up their own capacities or making them more visible outside of their traditional funding sources – it is possible to help them to become more effective.
+But their effectiveness can be undermined by their isolation and their limited capacity to expand beyond a narrow range of activities.+This may be particularly true for Muslim diasporas or those from countries that are still in conflict.
+MCF found this to be the case when working with diasporas from Libya and Yemen, as well as Somalia.
+By working with diaspora organisations and providing them with the tools to better serve their communities back home through linking them to other like-minded organisations, providing them with development opportunities to build up their own capacities or making them more visible outside of their traditional funding sources it is possible to help them to become more effective.

 Saif Ullah is a researcher with the Muslim Charities Forum.